STROBE · Observational Studies

 "Of 3,150 individuals potentially eligible from the source registry, 2,610 met all eligibility criteria (excluded: 312 with prior outcome, 158 with missing baseline exposure data, 70 lost to baseline visit).
 Of these, 2,400 were included in the primary analysis (loss to follow-up: 210, 8.0%; reasons reported in Supplementary Figure S1).
 Missing data on individual covariates ranged from 0% to 6.8%; multiple imputation under a missing-at-random assumption was used for the primary analysis (20 imputations, MICE), with complete-case analysis reported as a sensitivity check."

-Why it mattersSTROBE Item 11 (participants — numbers at each stage) and Item 12 (descriptive data — missing values per variable) together require this.
+Why it mattersSTROBE Item 13 (participants) and Item 14 (descriptive data) together require this.
 The inadequate version skips from "source" to "analyzed" with no accountability for the 750 who dropped out at each stage.
 The adequate version makes participation transparent and pre-specifies missing-data handling — which is the difference between a study reviewers trust and one they do not.

 The check